What to do if it rains in Sydney – Things to do in Sydney if it rains

 The QVB is a lovely old building converted into a multi level shopping mail.
 The QVB also functions as part of a well traveled pedestrian thoroughfare between Town Hall Train Station on the south side of George Street to the heart of Pitt Street Mall.
 On your way have a look at the clock on the top floor of the QVB particularly on the hour.
 Rumoured that the prices go up in the QVB as you do.

 There are more things to do in the rain so keep going for more ideas.
 You could also work your way through the general list of top things as there maybe one or two wet weather options we have missed.
-There are also event pages and festival pages worth having a look at.
+There are also monthly event pages and festival pages worth having a look at linked to the menu at the top of this page.